mvdnbrk/laravel-mix-docs/extending-mix.md

     }

     /**
-     * All dependencies that should be installed by Mix.
+     * All npm dependencies that should be installed by Mix.
      *
      * @return {Array}
      */